baumgrai/domain/README.md

 # domain
 **Lightweight SQL Persistence Layer for Java**

-If you - for any reason - do not want to use Hibernate, Spring etc. for your persistence needs, this software may be worth a look.
+If you - for any reason - do not want to use Hibernate, Spring, etc. for your persistence needs, this software may be worth a look.

 ***domain* supports *Oracle*, *MS/SQL-Server*, *MySQL* and *MariaDB***